 Get Around TRUIT Advance Care Planning Program

-While GATI is a month-long initiative, the resources and support from the Conversation Project in Boulder County (TCPBC) are always available to TRU staff, volunteers, those we serve, and our broader community.
+While GATI is a month-long initiative, the resources and free coaching from the Conversation Project in Boulder County (TCPBC) are always available to TRU staff, volunteers, those we serve, and our broader community.

 Opportunities to Receive Prize Entries (see ACTION ALERTS)